Jelly-RDF/pyjelly/docs/generic-sink.md

 ### See also

 If you are familiar with RDFLib, you can use pyjelly together with RDFLib in a similar way.
-See: [getting-started.md](getting-started.md).
+[See the dedicated guide](getting-started.md).